-Most suicide attempts in children and adolescents occur in the midst of depression or other mood disorders, and even younger children can experience depression.
-And now you may be asking these questions: how common is depression in children and adolescents; what kind of signs should you look for as a parent; and what can you do if your child is showing any of these signs?
+But how common is depression in children and adolescents?
+What depression warning signs should you look for as a parent?
+What can you do if your child is showing any of these signs?

 The National Alliance on Mental Illness (NAMI) says on any given day about 2% of school-aged children and about 8% of adolescents meet the criteria for major depression.
 Even preschoolers have been known to show signs of depression, NAMI says.